-A licence is required to offer consumer credit products to borrowers under the National Consumer Credit Protection Act 2009.
-ASIC is responsible for supervising compliance with this Act.
+A licence is required to offer consumer credit produced borrowers under the National Consumer Credit Act 2009.
+ASIC is responsible for supervising with this Act.

-Lending guidelines as set out in the Company's Lending Policy and Procedures Manual ensure that defined criteria are applied in assessing loan applications.
-The Board appointed Credit Committee reviews the loan portfolio regularly against established criteria including the risk of overexposure in certain loan types, geographic location and industry groupings.
-The Board and the Credit Committee must approve loans over certain limits and a policy is in place with regard to staff loan approvals.
+Lending guidelines as set out in the C Policy and Procedures Manual ensum criteria are applied in assessing l Board appointed Credit Commune re portfolio regularly against es the risk of overexposure in certa location and industry grouping overcertain limits and a stari loop approvals.
+Committee must approve loans policy is in place with regard to star